 HOW LONG DO YOUR PRODUCTS LAST?
+HOW SHOULD I STORE THEM?

-• All Hakanoa products are preservative-free and must be refrigerated after opening.
+• All Hakanoa products are preservative-free.
+Our concentrates must be refrigerated after opening and used within 3 months.

 WHERE DO YOU MAKE IT?